-Cullinan, situated 30 kilometres east of Pretoria, is a unique Victorian village – named after Sir Thomas Cullinan, it bears the distinction of being the site of discovery of the world’s largest diamond.
-Driving into the village, you pass part of the mining infrastructure, where visitors are able to book two- hour surface tours, or underground tours which take place twice a month.
-Like many small towns, the main street is exactly that – it is here where you will find most of the shopping and dining establishments.
-We visited on a Sunday when a local vintage car club had their vehicles on display, and this added to the historical air of the place.
-It actually reminded me a bit of Pilgrims Rest, mostly because of the architectural style.
-You could visit Cullinan for the day, as we did, or you could plan an overnight stay.
+Cullinan, an hour-and-a-half outside of Joburg, is a charming Victorian village named after Sir Thomas Cullinan and is famous for being the site where the world's largest diamond was found.
+Driving in, you pass the historical Cullinan diamond mine where it's possible to book either a surface tour or underground tour.
+We visited the village on a Sunday when a local vintage car club had put on a show, and this added to the sense of history about the place.
+It reminded me a bit of Pilgrim's Rest, mostly because of the architectural style.
+Cullinan is great for a day trip — that's what we did — or you could plan an overnight stay.

 Cullinan Premier Hotel is great if you like more formal, established accommodation.
-Originally built in 1906, this restored hotel also offers a great dining experience with buffet lunches being served on a Sunday; alternatively pop into the Rose & Crown English-style pub for a pint.
+Originally built in 1906, this restored hotel also offers a great dining experience with buffet lunches being served on a Sunday.

 JanHarmsgat se Agterplaas is probably the most well-known establishment in Cullinan.
-Not only do they offer quaint accommodation (rooms have names like Fansy Suite and Leka Room), they also accommodate corporate events, weddings, offer wonderful treatments at Zau spa, and if that weren’t enough, host local talent in their theatre.
-The quaintness of design and location are enough to make you want to stay longer.
-Venue and theatre www.janharmsgat.co.za; Guest house www.gastehys.co.za; Zauspa www.zauspa.co.za
+Not only do they offer quaint accommodation (rooms have names like Fansy Suite and Leka Room), they also accommodate corporate events, have quirky 'picnic weddings', offer wonderful treatments at Zau Spa, and if that weren’t enough, they also host local talent at their theatre.

 I would recommend planning your trip so that you can get in an early lunch (and miss the weekend rush) and then do a walkabout afterwards.